Why use nautical miles and knots in sailing?

 360 is a nice number that was adopted since there were eyes looking at the sky.
 It represents the 360 days in a year which was as accurate then as can be expected.

-Our current decimal system is relatively new.
-Instead of a “base 10” system, the Babylonians (arguably) gave us a base 60 or sexagesimal system because 60 was seen as a superior number as it has a large number of factors.
+But we digress… Our current decimal system is relatively new.
+Instead of a “base 10” system, the Babylonians (influenced by the Egyptians) gave us a base 60 or sexagesimal system because 60 was seen as a superior number as it has a large number of factors.
 Ie, you can divide it by a lot of other numbers…

 So now we have 360 degrees.
 Each degree could be subdivided into 60 minutes, and those 60 minutes further subdivided into 60 seconds etc…